Deekshitha-DV/my-portfolio/README.md

 ## Introduction

 Welcome to my digital universe!
-I am **Deekshitha D V**, a Data Analyst and the "Time Weaver."
+I am **Deekshitha D V**, a Data Analyst

 This portfolio isn't just a static resume—it's a living, breathing application built with modern web technologies.
 It showcases my journey through code, data, and design, featuring smooth animations and a responsive interface that adapts to any device.